github/site-policy/Policies/github-enterprise-subscription-agreement.md

 #### 1.2.1 Fees.

 Customer agrees to pay the Fees in full, up front without deduction or setoff of any kind, in U.S. Dollars.
 Customer must pay the Fees within thirty (30) days of the GitHub invoice date.
 Amounts payable under this Agreement are non-refundable, except as provided in Sections 1.5.1 and 1.6.2.
-If Customer fails to pay any Fees on time, GitHub reserves the right, in addition to taking any other action at law or equity, to to (i) charge interest on past due amounts at 1.0% per month or the highest interest rate allowed by law, whichever is less, and to charge all expenses of recovery, and (ii) terminate the applicable Order Form or SOW.
+If Customer fails to pay any Fees on time, GitHub reserves the right, in addition to taking any other action at law or equity, to (i) charge interest on past due amounts at 1.0% per month or the highest interest rate allowed by law, whichever is less, and to charge all expenses of recovery, and (ii) terminate the applicable Order Form or SOW.
 Customer is solely responsible for all taxes, fees, duties and governmental assessments (except for taxes based on GitHub's net income) that are imposed or become due in connection with this Agreement.

 #### 1.2.2 Professional Services Credits.